Why You Need a Stud Finder in 2025

 3. Bosch GMS120 Digital Multi-Scanner

-In order to appropriately rate and review the best stud finders and confidently recommend certain models for specific use cases, I put seven stud finders through a comprehensive, hands-on testing process.
-I evaluated their capabilities on a variety of wall surfaces and home types, eventually landing on the Bosch GMS120 Stud Finder as the best overall option.
-It has three modes; wood, metal, and electrical power, and is quite accurate with all three.
-In addition to the three scan modes, the Bosch has a center finder for studs, a magnetic sensor to show screws and other metal, and a ring that changes color depending on how close you are to the material you’re seeking.
+In order to properly rate and review the best stud finders and confidently recommend certain models for specific use cases, I put seven stud finders through a comprehensive, hands-on testing process.
+I evaluated their capabilities on a variety of wall surfaces and home types, eventually settling on the Bosch GMS120 Stud Finder as the best overall option.
+It has three modes; wood, metal, and electrical, and is quite accurate with all three.
+In addition to the three scan modes, the Bosch has a center finder for studs, a magnetic sensor that shows screws and other metal, and a ring that changes color depending on how close you are to the material you’re after.

 - Pros: Highly accurate, detects wood, metal, and live wires, center finder, works on multiple wall types.

-- Cons: Expensive, calibration required, complex for beginners.
+- Cons: Expensive, needs calibration, a bit complex for beginners.

 4. C.H.
 Hanson 03040 Magnetic Stud Finder

 After all of our testing, we’ve concluded that the C.H.
-Hanson 03040 Magnetic Stud Finder offers the best combination of functionality, durability, and cost.
+Hanson 03040 Magnetic Stud Finder offers the best combination of functionality, durability, and price.
 It’s fast.
 Because the C.H.
 Hanson model has two magnets instead of just one, it scans twice as fast as the other magnet-based finders we tried.
 When you swipe it across a wall, it covers approximately a 2.5-inch swath.
-The other models, with their single magnets, scan only about 1.25 inches’ worth of space at most.
+The other models, with their single magnets, scan only about 1.25 inches at most.
 During testing, the superior two-magnet design meant we had to slide the tool back and forth an average of only five times (instead of 10) to locate a screw head.
-It simplifies the act of marking a stud.
-In the center of the tool is a small level vial that you can rotate; it clicks securely into place at the horizontal and vertical orientations.
+It makes marking a stud simpler.
+In the center of the tool is a small bubble level vial that you can rotate; it clicks securely into place at the horizontal and vertical positions.

 - Pros: Affordable, no batteries required, durable, fast scanning with dual magnets, built-in level for marking.

-- Cons: Detects nails/screws, not studs directly, less effective on plaster walls, no wire or pipe detection.
+- Cons: Detects nails/screws, doesn’t detect studs directly, less effective on plaster walls, no wire or pipe detection.

 Buy C.H.
 Hanson 03040 on Amazon